nneubauer/homebridge-denon/README.md

 ```

 ### Switches
 Set `pollAllInput` to true if you want a main switch to turn of the receiver no matter the selected input.
-Default is false.
+Default is false. `port` is optional and it's standard value is `"auto"`.
+If the plugin is not working, you can try to set it to 8080 for newer receivers and 80 for older ones.
 ```json
 {
 	"platforms": [{